Seymour Airport: Name

-The airport preserves part of Baltra's other name, South Seymour Island, named in honour of George Francis Seymour, Commander-in-chief of the Pacific Station (1844-1847).
+The airport preserves part of Baltra's other name, South Seymour Island, named in honour of George Francis Seymour, Commander-in-Chief of the Pacific Station (1844-1847).

 Facilities

 The terminal, which consists of recycled steel tubes taken from oil drilling operations in the Amazon, is spread over 6,000 square meters and required an investment of just over $24 million.
 The new complex will use clean, renewable technologies such as solar energy, wind farms, and seawater desalination, among other environmental innovations.

-According to ECOGAL, the company that operates the terminal, and the construction of the new airport took into account the surrounding environment and sought to make a minimal impact on the ecosystem.
+According to ECOGAL, the company that operates the terminal, the construction of the new airport took into account the surrounding environment and sought to make a minimal impact on the ecosystem.
 The project was announced in 2008, with construction commencing in 2012.
 The purpose of the redevelopment from the outset was to create the world's first ecological airport.
 ECOGAL was awarded a 15-year concession to administer and operate the airport.